kizniche/Mycodo/docs/Outputs.md

 Page\: `Setup -> Output`

+For a full list of supported Outputs, see [Supported Outputs Devices](Output-Devices.md).

 Outputs are various signals that can be generated that operate devices.
 An output can be a HIGH/LOW signal on a GPIO pin, a pulse-width modulated (PWM) signal, a 315/433 MHz signal to switch a radio frequency-operated relay, driving of pumps and motors, or an execution of a linux or Python command, to name a few.

 ## Custom Outputs